 Dr Michael Schluter CBE, founder of the Relationships Foundation, is Allia’s Life Patron.
 Conceived as a society for the benefit of the community Citylife was founded by the Relationships Foundation (‘the RF’), a Cambridge-based charity whose premise is that relationships are key to the well-being of individuals and society as a whole.
 The RF continues to thrive and you can read more about its values here.
 Citylife’s specific brief was to be an enabler and catalyst for the provision of social impact finance – especially in the areas of unemployment, social housing and social inclusion.

 Work at Allia

 Allia is a growing, successful not-for-profit organisation, and our people are pivotal to our success.
-Our current team is over 50 strong and based across our three Future Business Centres in Cambridge, Peterborough and London.
+Our current team is over 40 strong and based across our three Future Business Centres in Cambridge and Peterborough.
 We are an equal opportunities employer who embraces diversity, inclusion and flexible working.
 In fact, we are the Best Not-for-Profit Employer for employee engagement in the Eastern region.
 We offer a dynamic working environment, true team working ethos, great benefits and much more.